Indications

 Mechanism of Action

-The greatest challenge for the success of transdermal drug delivery is diffusing active substances through the barrier function of the many layers of the skin.
-The outermost layer of the skin, the stratum corneum, is the thickest layer containing numerous layers of keratin-heavy corneocytes.
-Additionally, the stratum corneum consists of two chemically different regions that need to be accounted for when creating transdermal drugs.
-There is an aqueous region at the outer surface of the keratin filaments and a lipid matrix between the filaments that active medications need to have the ability to diffuse through both to be successful.[4]
+The greatest challenge for transdermal drug delivery is diffusing active substances through the barrier formed by the many layers of the skin.
+The outermost (and thickest) layer of the skin, the stratum corneum, contains numerous layers of keratin-heavy corneocytes.
+Additionally, the stratum corneum consists of 2 chemically different regions that must be accounted for when creating transdermal drugs.
+There is an aqueous region at the outer surface of the keratin filaments and a lipid matrix between the filaments that active medications must diffuse through to be effective.[12]

-However, there have been recent advancements in the development of enhancement delivery methods for active drugs through the transdermal route.
-These methods are listed below:
+However, recent advancements have been made in the development of enhancement delivery methods for active drugs through the transdermal route.
+These methods are listed below.

-- Microneedles: These are very small, painless needles that are either hollow or solid and filled with the desired drug.
+- Microneedles: These are tiny needles that are either hollow or solid and filled with the desired drug.
 The microneedles pierce through the stratum corneum without causing a painful sensation.
-The advantages of this method are its painless nature and the ability to deliver compounds that have a higher molecular weight.
+This method's advantages include painless delivery and delivering compounds with a higher molecular weight.[13][14]

-- Iontophoresis: The main force used to drive substances across the stratum corneum is the electrical driving force, where there is charged particle movement via electrophoresis.
-This way, a persistent low-voltage current enables the diffusion of substances across the stratum corneum.
-An electrical current can control drug delivery rate under the control of either a microprocessor or the patient.
+- Iontophoresis: This method uses electrical driving force to drive charged particles across the stratum corneum via electrophoresis.
+Through this process, a persistent low-voltage current enables the diffusion of substances across the stratum corneum.
+An electrical current can control the drug delivery rate under the control of a preprogrammed microprocessor unit or the patient.

-- Thermal poration: The application of heat to the skin creates small pores in the skin for the easy diffusion of molecular substances across the stratum corneum.
+- Thermal poration: Applying heat to the skin creates small pores that allow the easy diffusion of molecular substances across the stratum corneum.

-- Electroporation: The application of a high electrical voltage to the stratum corneum also creates small pores for molecular substances to diffuse through the stratum corneum.
+- Electroporation: Applying a high electrical voltage to the stratum corneum also creates small pores through which molecular substances can diffuse.

-- Conventional enhancers: A chemical substance applied first to the skin to increase the permeability of the stratum corneum or change the thermodynamics of the active drug itself.
+- Conventional enhancers: A chemical substance applied first to the skin to increase the stratum corneum's permeability or change the active drug's thermodynamics.

 - Ultrasound: The application of sound waves to disrupt the stratum corneum and increase its permeability.[1][2][15][16]